 Why “Honoring the Courage to Change”?
-Years ago, while working with those in recovery, I learned a prayer written by theologian Rheinhold Niebuhr and adopted by 12 Step Programs the world over.
-It’s known as The Serenity Prayer:
+Years ago, while working with those in recovery, I learned a prayer written by theologian Rheinhold Niebuhr and adopted by every 12 Step Program of which I am aware.
+It is known as The Serenity Prayer:

 God, grant me the serenity to accept the things I cannot change,